PennLINC/PennLINC.github.io/docs/DataWorkflows/AvailableStaticData.md

 *Note that, when available, the QC files are also generated.
 In case these files are not generated, users will have to concatenate the individual subject files across the subjects themselves in order to generate a dataset-wide QC file.*

-!!!
+!!! note Important note
 It is also generally best to use the latest available version of a dataset

 Below, you can find a list of studies, modalities, and their clone IDs: